19hours/sg-statutes/Acts/Legal Profession Act.md

 (b) thePublic Trustee, the Official Assignee, Assistant Public Trusteesand Assistant Official Assignees acting in the course of their dutiesunder any law relating to those offices;

 (c) theDirector of Legal Aid and Assistant Directors of Legal Aid actingin the course of their duties under the provisions of the LegalAid and Advice Act (Cap.
-160) ;
+160) or the InternationalChild Abduction Act 2010;

 (d) anyother public officer drawing or preparing instruments in the courseof his duty;